Marc Darrow, MD, JD.

 This supports recent findings that despite doctors frequently requesting MRIs for the lumbar spine, the imaging performs poorly and is not likely to identify the anatomical structures that are the

-source of pain.(5) This is why a physical examination, not an MRI, is the main diagnostic tool I employ.
-While MRI is used as an ancillary confirmation, it is most often wrong when used solely on its own as a diagnostic tool.(6)
+source of pain.(8) This is why a physical examination, not an MRI, is the main diagnostic tool I employ.
+While MRI is used as an ancillary confirmation, it is most often wrong when used solely on its own as a diagnostic tool.(9)

 Recently, doctors in Canada found that more than half of lower-back MRIs ordered at two Canadian hospitals were either inappropriate or of questionable value for patients.
 And family doctors were more likely to order these unnecessary tests compared to other specialists.
 The findings are important, because in some parts of Canada, MRI tests for the lower back account for about

 one-third of all MRI requests.
-Across the country, wait times for MRIs are long, and patient access is limited.(7)
+Across the country, wait times for MRIs are long, and patient access is limited.(10)

 From another study from the University of Connecticut Health Center: “More than 85% of patients seen at primary care practices have low back pain that cannot be attributed to a specific disease

 This evidence confirms that clinicians should refrain from routine, immediate lumbar imaging in patients with nonspecific, acute or subacute lower back pain with no indications of underlying serious conditions.
 Specific consideration of patient expectations about the value of imaging was not addressed here; however, this aspect must be considered to avoid unnecessary MRI imaging while also meeting patient expectations and increasing patient satisfaction.”(12) In another recent paper, researchers concluded that at present, best evidence does not support the use of any prognostic test in clinical practice in selecting patients for lumbar spinal fusion.(13)

 But MRI Is Suggesting Fusion Surgery for Sacroiliac Joint Dysfunction—Shouldn’t I Get the Surgery?

-As noted in the above recent study, researchers have shown that diagnosis of sacroiliac joint dysfunction is flawed.(13, 14) This misdiagnosis is why doctors say that the sacroiliac joint spinal fusion for the management of chronic lower back pain is “murky” and can lead to Failed Back Surgery Syndrome.
+As noted in the above recent study, researchers have shown that diagnosis of sacroiliac joint dysfunction is flawed.(17, 18) This misdiagnosis is why doctors say that the sacroiliac joint spinal fusion for the management of chronic lower back pain is “murky” and can lead to Failed Back Surgery Syndrome.